-A servomotor (also known simply as a servo) is an electromechanical device used to control the angular position of a specific axis at a specific angle.
+A servomotor (also known simply as a servo), is an electromechanical device used to control the angular position of a specific shaft to a specific angle.

 Servos are widely used in robotics projects, 3D printers, remote-controlled vehicles, robotic arms, and other systems where precise motion control is required.

-Using a servo with the ESP32 in the Arduino IDE is somewhat more complicated than with a conventional Arduino, because the ESP32 core for Arduino does not include a version of the Servo library.
+Using a servo with the ESP32 in the Arduino IDE is a bit more complicated than with a conventional Arduino, because the ESP32 Core for Arduino does not include a version of the Servo library.

-Before we start controlling a servo with the ESP32, we need to connect it properly.
+Before starting to control a servo with the ESP32, we must connect it correctly.
 A typical servo has three wires: one for power (VCC), another for ground (GND), and one for the control signal (signal).

 - Red wire (VCC): Connect to a 5V pin on the ESP32 or to an external 5V power supply.